Local Minima Structures in Gaussian Mixture Models: Main Results: Combinatorial Structures of Local Minima

-Theorem~\ref{thm:boost} provides tighter bounds, exponentially small in the SNR, on the approximation error and the association coefficient $\E_{*}\left[\Asso_{3}\right]$.
-Therefore, as the SNR increases, each fitted enters is either exponentially close to a true center (or to the mean of two), or its association coefficient (and hence its Voronoi set) becomes exponentially small.
-In fact, since $L$ has no other local minima near the true centers $\bbetastar$ by existing local results on GMM \cite{balakrishnan2014EM}, the errors in Case~\ref{enu:boost_3fit3} above are actually zero, in which case $\bbeta=\bbetastar$ is the exact global minimum.
+Theorem~\ref{thm:boost}, whose proof is presented in Section~\ref{sec:proof_main_boost}, provides tighter bounds on the approximation error and the association coefficient, $\E_{*}\left[\Asso_{3}\right]$, both of which decrease exponentially fast as a function of the SNR $\Delta/\sigma$.
+As a result, as the SNR increases, each fitted enters is either exponentially close to a true center (or to the mean of two), or its association coefficient (and hence its Voronoi cell) becomes exponentially small.
+In fact, since $L$ has no other local minima near the true centers $\bthetastar$ due to existing local results on GMM \cite{balakrishnan2014EM}, the approximation errors in Possibility~\ref{enu:boost_case3} above are actually zero, in which case $\B=\bThetastar$ is the exact global minimizer.